uber/h3/website/docs/comparisons/hexbin.md

 slug: /comparisons/hexbin
 ---

-Hexbinning is taking coordinates and binning them into hexagonal cells in analytics or mapping software.
+Hexbinning is the process of taking coordinates and binning them into hexagonal cells in analytics or mapping software.
 The size of the hexagons is configurable, and the hexagons can align with the map projection being used.

 Hexbins are generally very computationally cheap to create, and for the best performance can be computed directly on a GPU.
 Their coordinates, while not hierarchical, support many common operations like finding neighbors and grid distances very efficiently.